Yuriy Yurchyk: Conversion to Eastern Catholicism

 where he became a resident at the co-cathedral Roman Catholic parish of God the Merciful Father.

 From 2014 to 2017 he was on the Greek Catholic mission in the United Arab Emirates, when he founded a Greek Catholic parish in Dubai, Yemen and Oman.
 He resided in Dubai, where, as a biritualist priest, he was in charge of the Ukrainian diaspora, as well as the Polish and Slovak diaspora.
-After returning to Ukraine, he became the administrator of the Greek Catholic parish and the director of Caritas in Siewierodonetsk.
+After returning to Ukraine, he became the administrator of the Greek Catholic parish and the director of Caritas in Severodonetsk.

+Conversion to Anglicanism

+In 2025, Yuriy Yurchyk converted to Anglicanism.
+He became a cleric of the Diocese in Europe of the Church of England.
+He serves as a vicar in the Anglican Church in Poland.
+He carries out his ministry in Poland and Ukraine.